 Here are some thoughts on the issues you will need to address in cross-border employment.
 Watch this space for the application of the new Remote Work Visa.

-Since its establishment in 1971, the United Arab of Emirates (“UAE”) has come a long way in respect of its infrastructure, development, and its openness to diverse cultures.
-The UAE has quickly become an extremely attractive destination for multinational and regional corporations wanting to enter the Middle East market.
-The UAE is now considered a significant hub for multi-national corporations allowing them to manage their operations in the MENA region (and beyond) seamlessly.
+Since its establishment in 1971, the United Arab of Emirates (“UAE”) has come a long way in respect of its infrastructure, development and its openness to diverse cultures.
+The UAE has quickly become an extremely attractive destination for multinational and regional corporations as a gateway for entering the Middle East market.
+The UAE is now considered a significant hub for multinational corporations, allowing them to manage their operations in the MENA region (and beyond) seamlessly.

 Not only the multinational corporates but also individuals from all over the globe, and their families, have become attracted to live and work in the UAE.
 According to the 27th edition of the Annual Economic Report 2019, the UAE had a total labour force of 7,400,000 million approximately in 2018 and became a home to over 200 nationalities.

 Overview: cross-border employment